 In helping the Silver Knights get out to a strong start this spring, Ogden's defense in center field and her success at the plate have spoken for themselves.

 Ogden was batting .444 with three home runs through eight games for a team that was ranked fourth in last week's Division III area coaches poll.

 "She's continued on the track and just consistently does her thing," Goff said.

-The Knights beat the Stallions 8-3 on April 10 and lost their only league game to date 3-2 to Watterson on April 12.
+The Knights beat the Stallions 8-3 on April 10 and lost their first league game April 12 when they fell 3-2 to Watterson.

 Ogden, who bats third, has been part of a top of the lineup that has continued to impress.

 Through eight games, freshman Hannah Bryan (3B) was batting .689 with three homers from the leadoff spot, junior Dani Hall (SS) was hitting .476 batting second and junior Nikki Hawkins (2B) was hitting .583 from the cleanup spot.

 That group has helped support a pitching staff featuring sophomores Skylar Lafferty and CeCe Phillips.
 While Lafferty has pitched in most of Ready's key games, Phillips gave up just three hits in an 11-1 win over Westerville South on April 5.